Vinicius-Sa/Cloudformation/README.md

 # Cloudformation
 My first iac project |
-The idea was to optimize the yearly task of disaster recovery for an audition
+The idea was to optimize the yearly task of disaster recovery infra for an audition